 - Grid – Displays the pI and/or MW grid on your image.

 The pI/MW table lists the markers that have been defined, with their X and Y coordinates.

 You can systematically review each gel to decide whether you want to take it forward for further analysis.

-Your choice will be reflected in the Validation box at the top right of each gel.
-You can also tick this box to toggle between the three different states:
+Your choice will be reflected in the Validation box at the top right of each gel image, and at the left of the gel or image name in the Quality control table.
+You can also click this box to choose between the three different states:

 - The gel will be included in the analysis.

 - The gel will be excluded from the analysis.

 - the gel has not been validated, but will be included in the analysis by default.